MathsandDataNYU/web/content/seminar.md

 Based on joint work with Tobia Marcucci, Jack Umenberger and Russ Tedrake (MIT).

+#### <a name='arthur'></a> Arthur Jacot (NYU) Implicit Bias of Large Depth Networks: the Bottleneck Rank

+Several neural network models are known to be biased towards some notion of sparsity: minimizing rank in linear networks or minimizing the effective number of neurons in the hidden layer of a shallow neural network.
+I will argue that the correct notion of sparsity for large depth DNNs is the so-called Bottleneck (BN) rank of a (piecewise linear) function $f$, which is the smallest integer $k$ such that there is a factorization $f=g\circ h$ with inner dimension $k$.

+First, the representation cost of DNNs converges as the depth goes to infinity to the BN rank over a large family of functions.
+Second, for sufficiently large depths, the global minima of the $L_{2}$-regularized loss of DNNs are approximately BN-rank 1, in the sense that there is a hidden layer whose representation of the data is approximately one dimensional.
+When fitting a true function with BN-rank $k$, the global minimizers recover the true rank if $k=1$.
+If $k>1$ results suggest that the true rank is recovered for intermediate depths.

+BN-rank recovery implies that autoencoders are naturally denoising, and that the class boundaries of a DNN classifier have certain topological properties (such as the absence of tripoints when $k=1$).
+Both of these phenomena are observed empirically in large depths networks.

 #### <a name='theodor'></a> Theodor Misiakiewicz: Learning sparse functions with SGD on neural networks in high-dimension